tuck-r/PyMapConquest/ROADMAP.md

 - Basic ai programming specification.
 - Win mode: Conquest
 - Terminal based run/print game.
-- Pygame visualisation.
+- Pygame visualisation (mostly for debugging AI behaviour).
-- Fog of war - can only see status of tiles next to those you own or have a unit present on.
+- Fog of war - can only see status of tiles that you own or that you can make a move on.

 Release 0.x